robjhyndman/ctv-TimeSeries/README.md

     time series models, and [perARMA](https://cran.r-project.org/package=perARMA)
     and [pcts](https://cran.r-project.org/package=pcts) for periodic ARMA modelling
     and other procedures for periodic time series analysis.
-  - *ARFIMA models* : Some facilities for fractional differenced ARFIMA models are provided in the [fracdiff](https://cran.r-project.org/package=fracdiff) package.
+  - *Long memory models* : Some facilities for fractional differenced ARFIMA models are provided in the [fracdiff](https://cran.r-project.org/package=fracdiff) package.
 The [arfima](https://cran.r-project.org/package=arfima) package has more advanced and general facilities for ARFIMA and ARIMA models, including